MicahElliott/captain/README.md

 - `CAPT_DISABLE` :: Set to `1` to bypass captain doing anything
 - `CAPT_MAIN_BRANCH` :: Useful for running in CI since default will be feature branch
 - `CAPT_FILE` :: Team-shared control file containing global hooks/triggers
-- `CAPT_LOCALFILE` :: User-local personal control file each dev may have (not in version control)
+- `CAPT_LOCALFILE` :: User-local personal control file each dev may have (not in git control)
 - `CAPT_HOOKSDIR` :: Defaults to `.capt/hooks`, for pointing `git` to
 - `CAPT_SCRIPTSDIR` :: Defaults to `.capt/scripts`, for storing team-shared triggers